Stacked glass payment cards with a pound symbol, pyramid silhouette, and Egyptian flag

 • 2022: Egypt's FRA (Financial Regulatory Authority) begins studying a crypto regulatory framework

-• 2023-2024: Reports of a comprehensive Digital Assets Law being drafted.
+• 2023-2024: Reports of a full Digital Assets Law being drafted.
 No official text published

 • November 2024: FRA (Financial Regulatory Authority) issues Decree No. 163 of 2024, establishing a fintech regulatory sandbox for non-banking financial activities